flyteorg/flytesnacks/cookbook/case_studies/ml_training/nlp_processing/README.rst

 NLP Processing
 --------------

-.. tags:: Intermediate, MachineLearning, UI
+.. tags:: MachineLearning, UI, Intermediate

 This tutorial will demonstrate how to process text data and generate word embeddings and visualizations as part of a Flyte workflow.
 It's an adaptation of the official Gensim `Word2Vec tutorial <https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html>`__.